Veterinarian Salary in United States

 • Vision insurance

-How much a vet earns in the USA?
+How much does a vet earn in the USA?

 What type of vet is the highest paid?

-Average salaries for a veterinarian vary, but we found that the highest paid specialty in the industry is Ophthalmology, with AVMA reporting annual incomes of $199K+.
+Average salaries for veterinarians vary, but we found that the highest-paid specialty in the industry is Ophthalmology, with AVMA reporting annual incomes of $199K+.

-Is Veterinary a good career in the USA?
+Is Veterinary a promising career in the USA?

 Are veterinarians rich in the USA?

-As noted above, the median annual salary of veterinarians living in the United States is $88,490.
-While this wage is higher than those in any other country, Hawaii takes the cake.
+As noted above, the median annual salary of veterinarians in the United States is $88,490.
+Hawaii takes the cake, with a higher wage than any other country.
 The average veterinarian in Hawaii earns $95 per hour or $198,600 per year.

 How much does a veterinarian earn per hour?